 If you’re curious to experience authentic Cambodian flavours re-presented in a contemporary style by a French chef, book a table as far in advance as you can at Cuisine Wat Damnak, where you can order one of two tasting menus for a wonderful introduction to contemporary Cambodian cuisine.
 In 2015 it was named the Best Restaurant in Cambodia, placing at #50 on the 2015 Asia’s 50 Best Restaurants list, and it creeped up the 2016 list to #44.
 While it dropped off the list in 2017, it’s still a must-do restaurant for foodies visiting Temple Town.
 Long-time resident Chef Joannès Rivière creates refined renditions of Cambodian dishes, some prepared with French technique, others cooked using traditional methods.
 The chef changes the menu every second week, based on the availability of ingredients that he finds at the markets.
 Hope that the Mekong langoustine in rice paddy crab curry is on the menu.
 Based on a traditional rice paddy crab brain soup, here it’s prepared without the shells used in the countryside (Cambodians love texture, especially anything that crunches), and with the addition of fresh coconut milk and sweet, meaty Mekong langoustines.
 Although an amuse bouche is always served at the start and a plate of exotic Cambodian fruits at the end, we recommend you opt for the six-course menu ($28) and pace yourself.
 The restaurant is set in an elegant Khmer timber house; book upstairs for traditional atmosphere, downstairs for air-conditioning in a modern space, and the garden terrace in winter.
 Open Tuesday-Saturday for dinner only.

-For contemporary Cambodian and Asian-fusion tapas-sized dishes and sharing plates (pictured above), along with generously-sized portions of authentic Cambodian specialties, try Marum.
+For traditional Cambodian and more modern Asian-fusion tapas-sized dishes and sharing plates (pictured above), try Marum.
 One of Siem Reap’s best hospitality-training restaurants, Marum is ran by Friends International and is set in a timber house with vibrant art on the walls and alfresco seating on a terrace in lovely, leafy gardens.
 The menu is constantly tweaked, but if listed when you dine, sample the red tree ant fritters, barbecued pork ribs with apple and daikon salad, and the roast duck and pumpkin croquettes with citrus and hoisin sauce.
 Choose carefully as not everyone like the imaginative pan-Asian flavour combinations.
 Please don’t forget it’s a training restaurant so the student chefs are learning by experimenting and adapting in response to customer feedback.
 And because it’s a hospitality school, the student waiting staff are also learning and this is their first time working in a restaurant.
 They can be very shy and nervous, and their English is fairly basic, so please be kind, patient and speak slowly and clearly (yes, that does make a difference).
 If you’re concerned your order might not have been taken correctly or you’re having communication difficulties, ask politely to speak to an Instructor.
 Both are clearly identified by their t-shirts.
 Open daily for lunch and dinner.

 Restaurants to Avoid in Siem Reap

 It’s probably a tad unusual to include restaurants to avoid in a culinary guide to Siem Reap, but it’s important.
 If you want authentic, quality Cambodian and Khmer cuisine, avoid the tourist restaurants on and around Pub Street, which tend to offer tame renditions of local dishes and curries that are closer in flavour to Thai food, with which most visitors are more familiar.
-Unless you’re desperate and here over a holiday such as Khmer New Year when the best restaurants close, if you’re not fussy, you’re not a fan of Cambodia’s pungent, sour and bitter notes, or you like the Pub Street atmosphere.
-In that case try Amok (on The Passage) for lane-side action, well-meaning staff and Fawlty Towers-like service or Old House (opposite Siem Reap Provincial Hospital), which has good value set menus of decent Thai-Cambodian food.

 If you’re looking for more eating and drinking tips, see our stories on Siem Reap’s best Cambodian Restaurants, Eating Out in Siem Reap (soon to be updated), Best Bars in Siem Reap, Best Cafes in Siem Reap, and Cambodian Street Food in Siem Reap from our Footpath Feasting series on street food around the globe.
 If you’re planning a Cambodia holiday, consider Savour Siem Reap, the bespoke culinary experiences I offer, or our Culinary Tours and Travel and Food Writing and Photography Retreats.
 If you used our Culinary Guide to Siem Reap, we’d love to get your feedback on our recommendations in the comments below.